 How has the increased emphasis on remote work altered your pen testing strategy or priorities?

-Figure 17: Effect of remote work on pen testing strategies and priorities
+Figure 14: Effects of remote work on pen testing strategies and priorities

-Additionally, while it is not mandated by any specific compliance requirement, rotating between at least two firms is typically considered an industry best practice.
-Given how many respondents cited compliance (51%) as a reason for using third-party teams, this may also be part of why changing providers is so common.
+Wanting an impartial assessment from someone who is unfamiliar with their particular environment may also be a reason for why 79% of organizations tend to change services at least every 2-3 years (Figure 17).
+Alternatively, while it is not mandated by any specific compliance requirement, rotating between at least two firms is typically considered an industry best practice.
+Given how many respondents cited compliance (58%) as a reason for using third-party teams, this may also be part of why changing providers is so common (Figure 15).

 Why does your organization utilize third-party penetration testers?